RocketChat/docs-old/guides/user-guides/security-bundle/two-factor-authentication-user-guide.md

 With the ability to extensively use Rocket.Chat on multiple platforms, there's also a risk of exposing your account details.

-Luckily, it’s easy for you to add an extra level of protection to your accounts in the form of two-factor authentication, also commonly referred to as 2FA.
+Luckily, itÃÂ¢ÃÂÃÂs easy for you to add an extra level of protection to your accounts in the form of two-factor authentication, also commonly referred to as 2FA.

 2FA increases the security of your account.
-Even if somebody guesses your password, they won’t be able to access your account without the second factor of confirmation you have in your possession.
+Even if somebody guesses your password, they wonÃÂ¢ÃÂÃÂt be able to access your account without the second factor of confirmation you have in your possession.

 {% hint style="info" %}
 By default, 2FA is enabled with the email you used for signing up on the server.